 By spending five nights below 4,000m/ 13,123 feet on Kilimanjaro.
 This level of acclimatization gives you the best chance to making a successful ascent.
 Above 5,500m/ 18,044 feet you would enter the base layer of the death zone.
 This means your body would slowly be dying above this height and can not fully adjust to the low levels of oxygen above this height.
 So having better acclimatization lower down helps you reach the summit and get safely back below 5,500m/ 18,044 feet quickly is really important.
 This can only be achieved by having the best acclimatization.

 For two years we ran most of our trips on the Machame route.
-The success rates were not as good as the Lemosho route.
+The safety and success rates were not as good as the Lemosho route.
 If people show up prepared we usually get 100% success on most of our Lemosho route trips.
-We set up a O2 test on each client over the space of a year.
+We set up a O2 test for each client over the space of a year.
 Our research suggested a big different between 7 and 8 days on Kilimanjaro.
+That is why we only run 8 day climbs on Kilimanjaro.